sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 }
 ```

 The implementation is quite straightforward.
 And given the characteristics of the class, unit testing seems to be a perfect fit for testing it.
-The question is: _how can we write unit tests for it?_ To test both cases (i.e., Christmas/not Christmas), we need to be able to control/stub the `Calendar` class, so that it returns the dates we want.
+The question is: _how can we write unit tests for it?_ To test both cases (i.e. Christmas/not Christmas), we need to be able to control/stub the `Calendar` class, so that it returns the dates we want.

 We can then ask a more specific question: _how can we stub the Calendar API?_